 - The saddle rolls from side to side

-At Albion we feel we can provide a superior service to our customers by offering full customization on our saddles from the riders comfort and stability to the horses comfort and stability.
-I have broken this tip in to two areas; adjustability for the rider and adjustability for the horse.
+At Equestrian House we feel we can provide a superior service to our customers by offering full customization on our saddles from the riders comfort and stability to the horses comfort and stability.
+We have broken this tip in to two areas; adjustability for the rider and adjustability for the horse.